Create a Pediatric Immunotherapy Discovery and Development Network (PI-DDN)

 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

-Immunotherapy leverages the ability of the immune system to recognize and destroy infected, damaged, and transformed cells.
+Immunotherapy makes use of the immune system to recognize and destroy infected, damaged, and transformed cells.
 This type of cancer treatment enhances the activity of immune cells to attack tumors.
-While immunotherapeutic approaches have been used to successfully treat a limited number of childhood cancers, particularly leukemia and neuroblastoma, there are currently no effective immunotherapy options for most patients with high-risk or difficult-to-treat childhood cancers.
+While immunotherapeutic approaches have been used successfully to treat a limited number of childhood cancers, particularly leukemia and neuroblastoma, there are currently no effective immunotherapy options for most patients with high-risk or difficult-to-treat childhood cancers.

 There are a number of barriers to the development of immunotherapies for childhood cancers.
 Unlike many adult tumors, many childhood cancers express few or no markers that can be recognized by the immune system.
 Similarly, many immunotherapies target specific markers that are expressed in adult cancers but not childhood cancers.
-Tumors of childhood cancer patients can also develop a microenvironment that suppresses immunity and reduces the effectiveness of immunotherapies.
+Also, tumors that develop in children can develop microenvironments that suppress the immune system and reduce the effectiveness of immunotherapies.

-This recommendation is aimed at creating a pediatric immunotherapy science network that will focus on a collaborative effort in determining targets for immunotherapies and developing and testing new treatment approaches – including cancer vaccines, cellular therapy, and combinations of immunotherapy and other forms of therapy.
+This recommendation is aimed at creating a pediatric immunotherapy science network that will focus on a collaborative effort to discover targets for immunotherapies and develop and test new treatment approaches, including cancer vaccines, cellular therapy, and combinations of immunotherapy and other forms of therapy.

 Ultimately, the hope is to develop new immunotherapies and improve the effectiveness of current immunotherapy treatments to reduce the burden of cancer in children.

 The Pediatric Immunotherapy Discovery and Development Network (PI-DDN)